 Child and Adolescent Psychiatry Fellowship

-The Department of Psychiatry and Behavioral Sciences offers a two-year, fully-accredited Child and Adolescent Psychiatry Fellowship program.
+The Louis A. Faillace, MD, Department of Psychiatry and Behavioral Sciences at McGovern Medical School at UTHealth offers a two-year, fully-accredited Child and Adolescent Psychiatry Fellowship program.
 Our mission is to produce skilled professionals who provide comprehensive and collaborative care for children and adolescents with psychiatric disorders.
 After graduation, our fellows go on to work in private practice, public sector and academic practices.

 Our clinical experience is diverse and includes rotations across the full spectrum of mental health illnesses, from acute inpatient and residential treatment to outpatient sites, as well as consultation to medical specialists.
 Our collaborative patient care sites include: